 Change is scary.
 There’s uncertainty involved for your people.
 Will this new system change their role?
 What if they’re not comfortable learning new technology?
 How much extra work will they have to take on throughout the project?
 Your people will have questions, and if you don’t answer them, the discomfort will only increase over time.

 Having a solid ERP change management plan, backed by executive sponsorship is key – when your leaders are communicating the benefits early and often, people will feel more at ease.
 They’ll also be more likely to adopt the system if they have an opportunity to provide input.

 Ask what’s causing bottlenecks in their day or what processes they think could be improved.
 Involving employees throughout the process will help them own the system, rather than feeling like the change has been forced upon them.
 And finally, don’t underestimate the importance of training.
 We’ve talked about this already, but it’s worth stating again.
 Your people will be much more comfortable with the change when they have time to become familiar with the new environment and learn the processes inside out.

 Prepare for ERP implementation success

 It might seem like there’s a lot that can go wrong, but our intent here is to help you learn from others, so you don’t repeat the same mistakes.
 The results you’ll see from an ERP system are well worth the effort – our customers are living proof.
 They’ve achieved success with the support of our team.
-Our focus on the human side is what makes us one of the leading Canadian ERP partners.
+Our focus on the human side is what makes us one of the leading ERP partners in North America.
 Our implementation projects aren’t just about software.
 We guide our customers through every step, helping them manage the transition for their people as well.